enzzzoooo/CSSWENG-S15-GROUP-E/README.md

-# CSSWENG S15 - GROUP C
+# CSSWENG S15 - GROUP E
 This is the repository of the Source Code of the CSSWENG S15 Group C Project.